A dozen or so river names across Europe may descend from something like *navis.

-With a change of vowel from A to O there are Durocornovium, the Νοουανται tribe in Galloway, the Τρινοαντες tribe in East Anglia, Durnonovaria (Dorchester), Novitia (river Esk), and Novia (Chichester Harbour).
+With a change of vowel from A to O there are Durocornovium, the Νοουανται tribe in Galloway, the Τρινοαντες or Trinobantes tribe in East Anglia, Durnonovaria (Dorchester), Novitia (river ?Nith), and Novia (?Pevensey).

-Less likely cases include Anderelionuba (Pevensey), Navimago Regentium (Chichester), Noviomagnus (?Old Sarum), Noviomagus (West Wickham), Panovius (unlocated), and Vinovium (Binchester).
+Less likely cases include Anderelio nuba (Pevensey), Navimago Regentium (Chichester), Noviomagnus (?Old Sarum), Noviomagus (West Wickham), Panovius (?Inveresk), and Vinovium (Binchester).